dpodd/http_server/README.md

 ### Homework #4 for 'OTUS Python Professional' Course

 #### Description
 A study project of an HTTP server for getting practical knowledge of concurrency and socket programming.
 The concurrency was implemented through multithreading, using high-level `concurrent.futures` Python module.
-Sockets are short-lived and close after response is send.
+Sockets are short-lived and close after the response is sent.
 The server can return HTTP responses with the contents of its root directory, which is provided as a command line option.

 The detailed requirements for the task with tests are available at https://github.com/s-stupnikov/http-test-suite